How to get the best hearing aid

 How long do hearing aids last?

-It's up to you how often you have your hearing assessed and your hearing aids upgraded, but we'd suggest an appointment with your audiologist at least once a year.
+It's up to you how often you have your hearing assessed and your hearing aids upgraded, but we'd suggest an appointment with your audiologist every three to six months for hearing aid maintenance, and every three years for a hearing test.

 However, when you’re buying privately this comes at a cost although most private suppliers will provide these appointments free of charge for at least the warranty of the hearing aids, usually two years.

-Check with your audiologist about the after-care service they will provide you before buying your hearing aids.
+Check with your hearing aid dispenser about the after-care service they will provide you before buying your hearing aids.

 It's likely that your hearing loss will change over time although this is unpredictable.
-Usually, your hearing is quite stable and changes very little between one review and the next (around every three years).
+Usually, your hearing is quite stable and changes very little between one review and the next (around every three years) and hearing aids are flexible enough to be adjusted to changes in your hearing level.

 If you notice significant deterioration or feel your hearing aids aren’t working so well, seek advice from your audiologist.
 They should be seeing you at follow-up appointments, so your hearing aids can be reprogrammed if your hearing deteriorates.